-MTC (Ministerio de tranportes y comunicaciones) is the Ministry of Transport and Communications in Peru, which is responsible for the control, supervision and type approval certification process to assure devices will use properly the radio spectrum in country.
+MTC (Ministerio de tranportes y comunicaciones) is the Ministry of Transport and Communications in Peru, which is responsible for the control, supervision and type approval certification process to assure devices will properly use the radio spectrum in-country.

 Any equipment that use Radio Spectrum with radiated power greater than 10mW will require a homologation certificate.

 No testing is required in Peru at this time.
 LARCG can use existing international test reports and grants (FCC and CE only for cell phones) for the homologation process to obtain MTC approval.
 The aforementioned technical documents will be reviewed and validated in the approval process.

 Local representation is not required in Peru at this time and there are no labeling requirements that currently apply.

 Peru has restrictions in the frequency band between 902 MHz to 928 MHz, along with 800 MHz band restrictions.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.

 MTC 001, 2006: Establishes the general regulations for Telecommunications in Peru

 Current lead-time for MTC approval and certification is 5 weeks.

 For products that do not require MTC approval, the Agency will provide a No Homologation letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Peru.